JonKing93/Paleo-DA-Hackathon--October-2022/source/gridfile/gridMetadata.rst

 6. ``run``: Model run / Ensemble member
 7. ``var``: Climate variable

-although users can modify the toolbox to support additional dimensions (see open-coding session 2).
+although users can modify the toolbox to support additional dimensions (see :ref:`the next coding session <edit-dimensions>`).
 Note that metadata objects **do not** need to define metadata for all 7 dimensions (in fact, this is almost never necessary).
 Instead, users should pick and choose the dimensions appropriate for their datasets.

 To create a metadata object, use the ``gridMetadata`` command.
 The inputs to this command are a series of (Dimension-Name, Metadata-Values) pairs.
 For example, to create metadata for a dataset over 3 spatial dimensions, you could do::